 These little green tree frogs are native to Australia, Indonesia, and New Guinea.
-Their tiny size has made them a popular pet over the years for those looking for animals to put in smaller tanks.
+Their tiny size has made them a popular pet over the years for those looking for animals suitable for small tanks.
 They are often described as “personality” frogs due to their unique eyes and “smiling” mouth.
-Their facial expressions make them recognizable.

-They typically need less care than other tree frogs.
-Their skin has a waxy coating, allowing them to tolerate more arid conditions.
-This means that they don’t require quite as much moisture in the air as other tree frogs, which is easier to achieve in home environments.
-White’s Tree Frogs are an easy option for beginning frog owners, as they don’t require much work.
+They typically need less care than many other tree frogs.
+Their skin has a waxy coating, enabling them to tolerate more arid conditions.
+This means they don’t require quite as much moisture in the air as many other tree frogs, which is easier to achieve in home environments.
+White’s Tree Frogs are easy options for beginning frog owners, as they don’t require much work.

 |Species Name||Litoria caerulea|

 |Temperature||75–85°F during the day; drop of 10°F at night|